 Many companies don’t source their down material responsibly and instead do so from facilities that live-pluck and force-feed waterfowl.
 The Responsible Down Standard (RDS) ensures humane treatment of the waterfowl that provide down and feathers for clothing.
 Look for the “RDS-compliant” indicator on winter travel gear products from companies such as Eddie Bauer and prAna.

-The women’s 1936 Original Skyliner Jacket can be dressed up or down and still keeps you warm even below freezing; it is perfect over midweight layers and doesn’t feel too bulky.
+The women’s Yukon Classic 2.0 jacket can be dressed up or down and still keeps you warm even below freezing; it is perfect over midweight layers and doesn’t feel too bulky.
 For men, check out the Superior 2.0 Down Jacket for a warm, attractive option.

 Instead of Bulky Shoes …

 To save suitcase space, wear your winter boots on the plane and pack only one other pair of shoes, like a stylish flat from Rothy’s.
-Made from recycled plastic, the company currently has four styles: The Flat, The Point, The Loafer, and The Sneaker.
+The company currently has five styles, all made from recycled plastic: The Flat, The Point, The Loafer, The Chelsea, and The Sneaker.
 Comfortable and lightweight, these shoes go with almost anything.
 Pick from neutral colors or fun prints based on your style.

 Instead of Fabrics That Are Hurting the Environment …

-prAna also prides itself in sustainability, offering organic cotton and recycled wool fabrics.
-This organic cotton women’s sweater is equally appealing for family dinners or travel days, while this flannel jacket (made from recycled polyester) for men is a great mid-weight layer that works for meeting the parents or a last-minute grocery run.
+prAna also prides itself on sustainability, offering sustainable and recycled fabrics.
+This women’s sweater is equally appealing for family dinners or travel days, while this RDS-certified down insulated flannel jacket (made from bluesign® approved recycled polyester with DWR finish) for men is a functional layer that works for meeting the parents or a last-minute grocery run.

 Smartwool is another brand that strives to use sustainable materials, like merino wool, that are moisture-wicking, self-insulating, and even cooling (when needed).
 Merino wool fabric is ideal for a base layer, but it’s also useful in hats, scarves, gloves, and socks.